abbasabdallah13/boost-plus/README.md

 - socket.io

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+This work © 2023 by Abbas Abdallah is licensed under CC BY-ND 4.0